EmranMR/tree-sitter-blade/README.md

 -   optional: It will add a nice syntax highlighting for your parameters
 -   This is also a php injection point.
-I initially had this aliased as `(php-only)` however decided to keep it separate.
+I initially had this aliased as `(php_only)`, however I decided to keep it separate.
 -   This is for all the inline directives such as `@extends(x)`, `@yield(x)` and so forth
 -   you inject `php_only` in `(parameter)` to get a nice syntax highlighting
 -   Do **_NOT_** add `(#set! injection.combined)`
     -   Because they are _parameter_.
-    -   This is just for syntax highlighting and getting nice `php` IDE autocompletion if needed.
+    -   This is just for syntax highlighting and getting a nice `php` IDE autocompletion if supported by your editor.

 #### 4. (javascript)